Photo courtesy of theuntameableshrews.tumblr.com

 S: As J touched on, we are awash with exciting new ideas and plans right now!

-Thinking in the long term, I believe that small beginnings can make a big impact, and I sincerely hope that the Shrews can play a part in the revival of the radical feminist movement that was so strong during the second wave.
+Thinking in the long term, I believe that small beginnings can make a big impact, and I sincerely hope that the Shrews can play a part in the revival of the feminist movement that was so strong during the second wave.
 We want anti-patriarchy, pro-woman feminism to make a comeback, and to continue the work that second-wavers started.

-Ultimately, the highest goal of any radical feminist activism is the liberation of women from patriarchy.
+Ultimately, the highest goal of any feminist activism is the liberation of women from patriarchy.
 That’s what we’re always thinking about and working towards. ♦